pgEdge/pgedge-docs/docs/cloud/database_admin/backup_details.md

   * Select `Download` to download the backup archive.
   * Select `Delete` to delete the backup archive.

+!!! tip

-**Note:** If a pgBackRest backup fails, details are written to the [tricorder log files](../database_admin/logs.md).  pg_dump backups that fail to complete are not displayed in the `Backups` table or written to log files.
+    If a pgBackRest backup fails, details are written to the [tricorder log files](../database_admin/logs.md).  pg_dump backups that fail to complete are not displayed in the `Backups` table or written to log files.